Scottish-Tech-Army/Volunteer-app/DEPLOYMENT.md

 This is how you get set up ready to deploy the app to the Google Play Store (for Android) and TestFlight (for iOS) later, using [Fastlane](https://fastlane.tools/).

-You don't need to worry about doing this section until you're through all the steps above and you've solved any headaches getting the API and the app running locally.
+You don't need to worry about doing this section until you've gone through all the setup steps in the [README](README.md) and you've solved any headaches getting the API and the app running locally.

 **If you're on a Mac** you can deploy the Android and iOS versions of the app.